-Since the launch of iOS 12, HomePod has been able to search for songs by lyrics.
+Since iOS 12, HomePod and HomePod mini have been able to search for songs by lyrics.
 Just ask what song has a certain set of lyrics, or ask Siri to play a song with certain lyrics.
 For instance:

 - Say "Hey Siri, what's the song with the lyrics 'I got the horses in the back'?"
 Siri will tell you that the song is Old Town Road.